AAF Omaha President

 Allison grew up on the Jersey Shore, and graduated from Indiana University’s Kelley School of Business with majors in Marketing and Operations Management with a Spanish Minor.

-Teonne is the Webmaster at UNO Criss Library and Communications Director for Greater Beth-el Temple Ministries.
+Teonne is the Assistance Director of Public Affairs at Metropolitan Community College and Communications Director for Greater Beth-el Temple Ministries.

 Wright is an enthusiastic and professional multimedia creative with a solid background in graphic design and web development that enjoys being part of, as well as leading, a successful and productive communications team.
 She has over twenty-two years of freelance experience, sixteen years of experience working within the University of Nebraska academic organization, seventeen years of teaching experiences and over twenty years of experience leading design, audiovisual, and communications teams for several non-profit organizations.
 Teonne is skilled in developing and implementing print, social and mobile media campaigns, art direction, event planning, and photography.